Xenrathe/JS-BattleTreats/README.md

 ## To-do List:

-- Move drag/drop into its own js file
 - improve the dotmatrix some
 - instructions for placing dogs - overlap neighbor's yard?
 - better new game button, better banner / logo